gerardchung/social_work_news_singapore/README.md

 # Text-mining news on Social Work Profession in Singapore
+:singapore:

 ## Data-collection
 I searched for news articles in Nexis Uni (then it was called Lexis-Nexis Academic)